kkyr/go-recipe/README.md

 # go-recipe

-go-recipe is a Go library for scraping recipes from websites.
+go-recipe is a Go library that is able to scrape recipes from websites.

-## Getting started
+## Installation

-Pull the package into your module:

 `$ go get github.com/kkyr/go-recipe@latest`

-And use it in code:
+## Usage

 ```go
 package main